NCAR/DART/models/mpas_atm/readme.rst

 A Welcome Development
 ~~~~~~~~~~~~~~~~~~~~~

-MPAS files no longer beed to be converted to DART formatted files, they can be
+MPAS files no longer need to be converted to DART formatted files, they can be
 read in directly from a input file list!

 Analysis File NetCDF header